 1001 Roof Flashing: Metal Roof Flashing Types and More!

 A roofing material constructed of metal is known as metal roofing.
-This roof is employed to cover a building or residence, just like the roofs made of other materials.
+This roof covers a building or residence, just like the roofs made of other materials.
 Metal roofs are far lighter than traditional roofing materials, weighing only a tenth of what concrete tiles do.

 This metal roof is an excellent option in locations with frequent earthquakes or where the soil is peat (Kalimantan, Sumatra).
 The structure is not affected by metal roof flashing types because of their small weight, and they have lovely colors that concrete tiles or other materials lack.